flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### TransferCertificate
-### <p>Transfers the specified certificate to the specified AWS account.</p> <p>You can cancel the transfer until it is acknowledged by the recipient.</p> <p>No notification is sent to the transfer destination's account.
+<blockquote><p>Transfers the specified certificate to the specified AWS account.</p> <p>You can cancel the transfer until it is acknowledged by the recipient.</p> <p>No notification is sent to the transfer destination's account.
 It is up to the caller to notify the transfer target.</p> <p>The certificate being transferred must not be in the ACTIVE state.
 You can use the UpdateCertificate API to deactivate it.</p> <p>The certificate must not have any policies attached to it.
-You can use the DetachPrincipalPolicy API to detach them.</p>
+You can use the DetachPrincipalPolicy API to detach them.</p></blockquote>

 #### Input Parameters
 * `certificateId` - _required_